Surrogacy in Greece

 Surrogacy in Greece is available for married or unmarried heterosexual couples or single women.
 Less established is the law for single men or homosexual couples though there are signs of progression.

 Careful advice and planning is required to complete your arrangement.
-It is important to do extensive research and make sure that whatever decision you make is legal in Greece.
-We can refer you to a good surrogacy lawyer in Greece if you wish.
+It is important to do extensive research and make sure that whatever decision you make, is legal in Greece.

-The better surrogacy clinics will be transparent about the surrogate recruitment policy and the compensation paid to the surrogate.
+The better surrogacy clinics/agencies will be transparent about the surrogate recruitment policy and the monies paid to the surrogate.
 The onus is on you and us to ask relevant questions to make sure that exploitation does not take place.
-We advise that you have private discussions with your surrogate and hire an interpreter where necessary.
-Most clinics offer assistance in this respect.
+I advise that you have private discussions with your surrogate and hire an interpreter where necessary.
 If you do not do this, you risk there being serious misunderstandings between you and the surrogate.
-You may need an interpreter to make sure that all parties understand the terms of your arrangement.
+Always beware of agencies that offer you a surrogate from different jurisdictions.
+There is a high risk of human trafficking.

-Having conducted surrogacy cases for many years, we are in a good position to advise you of the pitfalls.
-We also have experience with the citizenship and passport procedure to get you back to the UK with your child swiftly.
+Having conducted surrogacy cases for many years, I am in a good position to advise you of the pitfalls.
+I also have experience with the citizenship and passport procedure to get you back to the UK with your child swiftly.

-If you are considering surrogacy in Greece or any other destination, please do not hesitate to contact us for advice.
+If you are considering surrogacy in Greece or any other destination, please do not hesitate to contact me for advice.

 Regardless of the surrogacy law in Greece, the surrogate is always the legal mother.
 Whether one of you is the legal father will depend on the insemination or transfer and whether the surrogate is married.
 It is essential that you get advice before you start the process.
 I will advise you on whether you can become legal parents to the child(ren) and how to return to England with the child.
 I will then provide a bespoke service for you to obtain a Parental Order.